Transforming the way we Farm

 The way we produce a lot of food in the UK is messed up.
 And it all starts with our soil.

 Healthy soils are full of life.
 They produce healthy crops that nourish people and animals.
 But when chemicals are used and lands are intensively farmed, soil is damaged.
-Keeping it healthy is essential if we are to feed an increasing population, and protect our environment.
+Keeping it healthy is essential if we are to feed a growing population, and protect our environment.

 All farms, big and small, organic and non-organic, have a part to play in making farming more rewarding for all.
 It’s a challenge, along with the stark financial and environmental changes farming faces.
 But the solutions to these challenges are coming from farmers who are finding new ways to grow better food, and protect our land for future generations.